phansch/philhansch.net/_posts/2013-11-17-hackership-week1.md

 ## Wednesday ##
 Compared to Tuesday, I didn't really make a lot of progress with the tutorial.
 I managed to finish chapter six, though.
 However, there were other things happening on that day.
 At around 10, Christoph showed up to give us a tour of Betahaus.
 He is pretty much the *CEO* of the place, although he doesn't really fancy that term.
 He started with their woodworking room and explained how Betahaus was just a group of friends originally.
 After that we went on to see the other parts of the space and then it was time for lunch already.

 After lunch we had a Q&A about Rails and testing with one of our Hackers in residence.
 That really helped me to answer some basic questions about testing.
 I also learned how the different environments (testing, development, ...) work.
 For example in a production environment, rails is started with the `--environment production` switch.
 For testing it's a little bit different because rails is not really starting a new server to run the tests on.
-Instead, the server is mocked. **!elaborate!**
+Instead, the server is mocked.

 ## Thursday ##